ratpack/ratpack-talks/talks/cdjdn/src/slides/02-overview.md

 Ratpack focuses on allowing HTTP applications to be efficient, modular, adaptive to new requirements and technologies, and well-tested over time.

-Ratpack is a new project, but stands on the shoulders of well established technologies and is built by developers with substantial experience in web application frameworks and tooling.
+Ratpack is a new project, but stands on the shoulders of well-established technologies and is built by developers with substantial experience in web application frameworks and tooling.
 It is currently pre-1.0 but under very active development.

+## Features

+* A full-stack, high throughput, non-blocking web framework
+* Built entirely on Java 8
+* Emphasis on Performance and Efficiency
+    * Both in runtime and development experience
+    * Hot-reloading available during development time
+    * Emphasis on developer testing, especially functional and integration

+## Core Dependencies

+* Minimum Java 8; allows deep support for Lambda Expressions
+* Netty for high-performance event-driven networking
+* Guava for common functionality missing from Java's standard library
+* Reactive Streams for standardized asynchronous stream processing

 ## Modularity